adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/inflation-based-compensation/+page.md

 Here's what we do, and I encourage other employers to do the same:

 - Set compensation in "Dollars per CPI" (`$/CPI`), which makes the number an inflation-proof quantity of *buying power*, rather than an inflation-ignorant, plain dollar figure.
-In other words, if I wanted to pay someone $100k *today* (with the CPI at ~300), I'd set their salary to `$100k/300CPI`, or `$333/CPI`.
+In other words, if I wanted to pay someone $100k in *today's dollars* (with the CPI at ~300), I'd set their salary to `$100k/300CPI`, or `$333/CPI`.
 - At each payroll, look up the current CPI and then multiply the employee `$/CPI` by that to get their current absolute compensation.
 For example, if the CPI increased to 312 that same employee's absolute salary would now be `($333/CPI) * 312CPI`, or ~$104k.
 - To give someone a raise (i.e. an *increase in buying power*), bump their `$/CPI`.
 So if you want to give the above employee a 3% raise, you'd do that by changing their rate to `$333/CPI * 1.03 = $343/CPI`.

 This does add a layer of extra work during payroll, but you could automate all of it.
 In cases where automation isn't an option, you can still choose exactly *how* and *when* you adjust for inflation.
-It doesn't *have to* create unbearable overhead.
+It doesn't have to create unbearable overhead.

 ## Considerations

 ### Which CPI numbers do I use?

-CPI is pretty complicated, and it absolutely does not represent the *truth* of how we actually experience inflation.
-The CPI is an averaged-out, best-guess at how the cost of living is changing, buffeted by the definitional whims of politicians and academics.
-It under-estimates inflation as real people actually experience it.
+CPI is pretty complicated, and it absolutely does not represent the truth of how we *experience* inflation.
+The CPI is an averaged-out, best-guess at how the cost of living is changing, biased by the definitional whims of politicians and academics.
+It probably under-estimates inflation as real people actually experience it.

 And it varies by region!
-Each city and state has its own little micro-economics and its own inflation rate (tech hubs have much higher local inflation than other locations, for example).
+Each city and state has its own little micro-economics and its own inflation rate.
+Tech hubs have much higher local inflation than other locations, for example.

 Which is to say that there is no "true" CPI to use for this.
 The important thing here is making a good faith effort to account for inflation in employee compensation, balancing practicality and reality while acknowledging that this is a messy problem with no "right" answers.